-The bottom line for online social threats like phishing, spyware, and hackers is identity theft.
-ID theft occurs when someone uses your name, Social Security number, credit card number or other personal information without your permission to commit fraud or other crimes.
+The most common goal for online social threats like phishing, spyware, and hackers is identity theft.
+ID theft occurs when someone uses your name, Social Security number, credit card number or other personal information without your permission.
 The FTC estimates that as many as 9 million Americans have their identities stolen each year.

 Follow basic security tips